 Contact: Lilian Tsang, 609-258-5041, email@example.com; Chung Law, 609-258-5271, firstname.lastname@example.org

-Nearly 200 graduate students and researchers — representing 11 countries and 23 states, from 68 academic institutions, national and international laboratories and corporations — will come to Princeton to attend a week of lectures designed to provide the next generation of combustion researchers with a comprehensive knowledge in the technical areas of combustion theory, chemistry, quantitative laser diagnostics, computation and applications.
+Nearly 200 graduate students and researchers representing nine countries and 25 states will come from 66 academic institutions, as well as national and international laboratories and corporations, to attend a week of lectures designed to provide the next generation of combustion researchers with a comprehensive knowledge in the technical areas of combustion theory, experimentation, computation and applications.

-The program, now in its fourth year, is organized by the Combustion Energy Frontier Research Center at Princeton with primary sponsorship by the U.S. Department of Energy.
-Additional funding is provided by the National Science Foundation (NSF) and the U.S. Air Force Office of Scientific Research.
+The program, now in its fifth year, is organized by the Combustion Energy Frontier Research Center at Princeton with primary sponsorship by the U.S. Department of Energy.
+Additional funding is provided by the Army Research Office.

 Center for Computational Intractability

-Summer Program in Theoretical Computer Science, June 24-Aug.
-2
+Summer Program in Theoretical Computer Science, June 23-Aug.
+1

 Contact: Moses Charikar, 609-258-7477, email@example.com

-Nearly 40 high school students, mostly from New Jersey but also from Arizona, New York, North Carolina and Virginia, and three post-baccalaureate students from other institutions will participate in this program aimed at introducing students to advanced topics in theoretical computer science.
-The program is partly sponsored by the NSF through Princeton's Center for Computational Intractability and partly by a NSF grant to Rutgers University-Camden.
+More than 50 high school students, mostly from New Jersey, and seven undergraduate students, will participate in this program aimed at introducing students to advanced topics in theoretical computer science.
+The program is partly sponsored in part by Princeton's Center for Computational Intractability and Rutgers University-Camden.

-Princeton Summer Undergraduate Research Experience (PSURE), June 27-Aug.
-10
+Princeton Summer Undergraduate Research Experience (PSURE), June 16-Aug.
+8

 This program is designed for rising college seniors with a serious interest in pursuing a Ph.D., with plans to pursue a career in teaching and research.
 It is intended to prepare students to be competitive applicants to research-based doctoral programs.
 Students may work in any of Princeton's academic departments or programs.
 Undergraduates who are historically underrepresented, who are from socioeconomically disadvantaged backgrounds or who are from liberal arts colleges are especially encouraged to apply.
 Students conduct independent research, attend a Graduate Record Examination preparation course and an intensive research methods seminar, and complete workshops on applying to competitive graduate school programs.
 In addition, students receive training on preparing academic oral presentations and complete a final paper, which serves as a writing sample for the graduate school application process.

-Each PSURE student receives a stipend and travel allowance, and has an opportunity to present their research at the Leadership Alliance National Symposium from July 26-28 in Stamford, Conn.
+Each PSURE student receives a stipend and travel allowance, and has an opportunity to present their research at the Leadership Alliance National Symposium from July 25-27 in Stamford, Connecticut.

 Contact: Stephanie Landers, 609-258-3979, email@example.com

-The Keller Center has arranged for four undergraduate students from Hong Kong and five graduate students from Germany to work in Princeton research laboratories this summer.
-As part of the exchange, Princeton students will conduct research abroad, with students at three German universities and the Hong Kong Applied Science and Technology Research Institute.
+The Keller Center has arranged for six undergraduate students from Hong Kong and three graduate students from Germany to work in Princeton research laboratories this summer.
+As part of the exchange program, Princeton students will conduct research abroad, with seven students at German universities and six students at the Hong Kong University of Science and Technology.

-The program, developed by Princeton's Keller Center in partnership with Princeton's International Internship Program, aims to expose engineering students to international approaches to technology, research and leadership while giving them hands-on research experience in their field of study.
+The program, administered by Princeton's Keller Center, aims to expose engineering students to international approaches to technology, research and leadership, while giving them hands-on research experience in their field of study.
 It is a partnership between Princeton, Hong Kong University of Science and Technology, Hong Kong Applied Science and Technology Research Institute, and ConRuhr, a consortium of three universities in Germany's Ruhr region.

 eLab, June 10-Aug.
 16